REGAIN research project ready for launch

 From waste product to raw material

-With REGAIN, we are working on a circular solution to improve water quality, limit water scarcity, and promote sustainable growth in the industry.
-Removing drug residues from treated wastewater contributes to improving water quality.
+With REGAIN, we are working on a circular solution to improve water quality, reduce water scarcity, and promote sustainable growth in the industry.
+Removing drug residues from treated contributes to improving water quality.
 No less than 90% of drug residues end up in our sewage water via the toilet.
 This amount is increasing due to rising drug use and higher life expectancy.
 This has negative consequences for water quality and thus for life in the Wadden Sea.
 But the obvious availability of fresh water is also under increasing pressure.
 Higher consumption per person, population growth, and economic developments are increasing the demand for water.
 At the same time, climate change, including hot, dry summers, is causing increasing water scarcity.
-By using water differently, offering alternatives based on surface water to industry, and possibly also using extra purified wastewater as a source in the future, we can preserve drinking water sources for drinking water while also ensuring that water remains available for industrial applications.
+By using water differently, offering alternatives based on surface water to industry, and possibly also using extra treated as a source in the future, we can preserve drinking water sources for drinking water while also ensuring that water remains available for industrial applications.

 Cooperation for circular water use is essential